GE

 When ii is the wrong choice

 ii is not universally cheapest.
-Three scenarios where it loses:
+Four scenarios where it loses:

 Single-fund or robo-style investors.
-If you are buying one global tracker and never switching, ii's flat fee is overkill.
+If you buy one global tracker and never switch, ii's flat fee overcharges you.
 Vanguard at 0.15% on a £30,000 LifeStrategy holding costs £45 a year — £27 cheaper than ii Core.
-The Vanguard ceiling of 0.15% capped at £375 means it stays cheap up to £250,000 if you only hold Vanguard funds.
+Vanguard's 0.15% cap at £375 means it stays cheap up to £250,000 if you hold only Vanguard funds.

-The Core plan's £100,000 ceiling deserves separate attention.
-Cross the threshold and you are bumped to Plus at £14.99/month with no grace period and no notification timing of your choosing.
-Market fluctuations create billing unpredictability: a strong month in equities can flip you onto Plus, then a correction back below £100,000 keeps you there until you actively downgrade — with a one-month minimum on the new plan before any further change.
-An investor near the boundary should plan to be on Plus and treat Core as a temporary discount.
+One final point on the Core ceiling.
+Cross £100,000 and you are bumped to Plus at £14.99/month automatically.
+Market fluctuations create billing risk: a strong month in equities flips you onto Plus, then a correction back below £100,000 keeps you there until you actively downgrade — with a minimum one-month lock on the new plan.
+Any investor circling £90,000-£110,000 should budget for Plus and treat Core as a temporary discount.
+For a deeper look at platform selection, our AJ Bell review and HL review break down each rival in detail.

 The family case: where ii is genuinely unique